-- Obtain readily available water usage information: - Identify all current sources and end uses of potable water at the building, including municipally supplied potable water and any reclaimed stormwater. - Obtain basic information about water bills, account numbers, water meter numbers, and metering location. - Ensure whole-building water usage is being entered into the asset's ENERGY STAR Portfolio Manager (ESPM) profile. - Identify any data coverage gaps (e.g., tenant has their own account) - Use Wint, the Water Intelligence tool to identify potential leaks, monitor water use, analyze water use trends, and identify abnormal consumption trend in real time. - Inventory Fixtures: Complete an inventory of all currently installed water fixtures, equipment, and portable water using systems, including flow/flush rates, to help identify opportunities for savings.
+• Obtain readily available water usage information:

+- o Identify all current sources and end uses of potable water at the building, including municipally supplied potable water and any reclaimed stormwater. - o Identify any needed upgrades to water meters or install water meters across all assets.
+Ensure the upgrades include the installation of Wint for real-time water submetering and monitoring. - Obtain basic information about water bills, account numbers, water meter numbers, and metering location. - Ensure whole-building water usage is being entered into the asset's ENERGY STAR Portfolio Manager (ESPM) profile. - o Identify any data coverage gaps (e.g., tenant has their own account) - Use Wint, the Water Intelligence tool to identify potential leaks, monitor water use, analyze water use trends, and identify abnormal consumption trend in real time. - Inventory Fixtures: Complete an inventory of all currently installed water fixtures, equipment, and portable water using systems, including flow/flush rates, to help identify opportunities for savings.
 Identify any recent upgrades. - Sources may include as-built drawings, renovation records and maintenance receipts.
 Flow rates of undocumented fixtures may need to be calculated in field.

-• Set and track towards performance goals: Utilize ENERGY STAR Portfolio Manager to benchmark and track whole-building water usage data on a quarterly basis.
-Leverage Wint (as installed) and ENERGY STAR Portfolio

-Manager to identify for high water use locations and any trends to help identify potential leaks or water conservation opportunities.

-- Keep ENERGY STAR Portfolio Manager profile updated: Ensure the profile for the building is up to date with current usage, occupancy, floor area and schedule data. - Fix identified leaks: Reduce water losses by addressing any identified drips or leaks and valves which may not be 100% tightly closed. - Install high efficiency low-flow fixtures or retrofit low-flow aerators/fixtures where appropriate and feasible.
-See low flow plumbing fixture specifications in the Strategies and Guidance section below. - Retrofit projects will require additional study to determine feasibility, payback, etc. - Ensure water conservation best practices are in place.
+- Set and track towards performance goals: Utilize ENERGY STAR Portfolio Manager to benchmark and track whole-building water usage data on a quarterly basis.
+Leverage Wint (as installed) and ENERGY STAR Portfolio Manager to identify high water use locations and any trends to help identify potential leaks or water conservation opportunities. - Keep ENERGY STAR Portfolio Manager profile updated: Ensure the profile for the building is up to date with current usage, occupancy, floor area and schedule data. - Fix identified leaks: Reduce water losses by addressing any identified drips or leaks and valves which may not be 100% tightly closed. - Install high efficiency low-flow fixtures or retrofit low-flow aerators/fixtures where appropriate and feasible.
+See low flow plumbing fixture specifications in the Strategies and Guidance section below. - o Retrofit projects will require additional study to determine feasibility, payback, etc. - Ensure water conservation best practices are in place.
 See Strategies and Guidance section below. - Evaluate progress and form water management plan: Review tracking results to identify performance trends.
 Establish and revise an action plan to improve performance and implement. - Engage and educate tenants: Provide guidelines, fact sheets, or emails to building tenants to share water-saving tips.
 Hold bi-annual or annual open educational trainings for all building occupants on water conservation.
 This can easily be combined with energy and/or waste tenant education.
 Include informational signage on elevator screens with fun facts and tips to promote water conservation.